ogdendavis/draw-font/README.md

 - Current features:
   - Shows CSS declarations made to achieve font result
+  - Option to display Lorem Ipsum text in generated font
+  - Size scaling when switching back and forth between one letter and lorem ipsum

 - Future features:
-  - Option to display Lorem Ipsum text in generated font
   - Option to display Lorem Ipsum text in which each character is rendered in a different random font
   - Option to navigate to a subdirectory to control the text that is displayed